 Quality is always the real deal when it comes to whisky and Scotch.
 A good bottle will surely reward you with loads of flavors and experiences.
 So, why not make your foundational steps of the whisky journey by looking through The Epicurean Trader's collection?
 Well, your perfect dream might only be a click away.

 So now, we have crossed the world of whisky and Scotch.
-Scotch is whisky, but not all whisky is Scotch.
+Scotch is whiskey, but not all whiskey is Scotch.
 It can only be made in Scotland and must be aged at least three years.
-Whisky is a broader category and includes Scotch, Bourbon, and many more types.
+Whiskey is a broader category and includes Scotch, Bourbon, and many more types.

 The best way to know these spirits is through tasting by yourself.
 Why not start your journey by opening a new bottle?
 Whether a seasoned pro or curious beginner, there is always something new to be discovered.

 Remember, the key to enjoying these spirits is responsible savoring: taking time out, appreciating the craftsmanship, and most importantly, enjoying the experience.
-Here's to whisky and scotch adventures!
+Here's to whiskey and scotch adventures!